-EDUC 561 Literacy Instruction for Students with Special Needs
+EDUC 561 Literacy Instruction and Coaching for Diverse Populations

 Candidates will develop competencies enabling them to provide appropriate instruction for students experiencing difficulties in acquiring literacy skills.
 These include students receiving academic intervention services, and those in compensatory and special education programs.
 Ten hours of fieldwork required.
 3 credits.